CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/alink/enumimporttypes-method.md

 ## <a name="parameters"></a>Paramètres

 `hEnum`\
-Handle pour l’énumérateur.
+Handle for enumerator.

 `dwMax`\
-Nombre maximal de types à récupérer.
+Maximum number of types to retrieve.

 `aTypeDefs`\
-Reçoit des jetons de type, ne pouvant excéder `dwMax`.
+Receives type tokens, not to exceed `dwMax`.

 `pdwCount`\
-Reçoit le nombre réel de type dans `aTypeDefs`.
+Receives actual number of type in `aTypeDefs`.

 ## <a name="return-value"></a>Valeur de retour

-Retourne S_OK si la méthode réussit.
+Returns S_OK if the method succeeds.

-## <a name="requirements"></a>Configuration requise
+## <a name="requirements"></a>spécifications

-Nécessite alink.h
+Requires alink.h

 ## <a name="see-also"></a>Voir aussi